Last updated October 2025

 Naltrexone (Vivitrol)

 • Naltrexone is a medication that reduces opioid cravings and blocks the effects of opioids.
-It is different from methadone and buprenorphine because it does not include an opioid.
+It is different from methadone and buprenorphine because it requires someone to off opioid for a week before starting.

 • This medication is prescribed for both opioid use disorder and alcohol use disorder.
 When prescribed for MOUD, it is given as a monthly shot by a healthcare provider.